MadalinTheGrey/MaT_TitireziiZburatori/README.md

   - for admin: all of the appointments fitting the given filters.
 If there are no filters then all appointments will be returned.

-  - json maintains the same structure for both:
+  - json that maintains the same structure for both:

 ```
 {